 All of those things deserve a section of their own but I’m going to focus on food cravings.
 Once you get on the hamster wheel of eating poorly, our gut bacteria make it really hard to stop.
 We’ve all been there and can attest to this.
 Those sugar-loving microbes will make us crave more sweets and when you eat more, the sugar-loving microbes multiply.

 Unfortunately, sugar is in pretty much everything we consume these days.
 Even in things you wouldn’t expect.
-I went on a little scavenger hunt at my grocery store to prove this and wrote about it.

 So how do we change this pattern?
 Michael Pollan put it quite simply: “Eat real food, not too much, mostly plants.”